-Recently, the topic of the use of combat robots is being discussed quite actively, and sometimes in a rather strange way.
-There is even an opinion that developments in this direction are meaningless, and “stupid iron” is in principle incapacitated: it will collapse into the first funnel, failing to overtake it, it will shoot the cats, failing to distinguish them from the person, management will be easily intercepted by hackers and electromagnetic weapon turn it into trash.
+Recently, the topic of using combat robots is discussed quite actively, and sometimes in a rather strange way.
+There is even an opinion that developments in this direction are meaningless, and “dumb iron” is in principle incapable: it will collapse into the first funnel, failing to bypass it, it will shoot cats, failing to distinguish them from humans, hackers will easily intercept control of it, and electromagnetic weapon turn it into trash.

 Meanwhile, the potential battlefield is already “saturated” with ATGWs, automatic grenade launchers and automatic cannons - and much more.
 As a result, the scale of losses in the "big" war between approximately equal opponents will be huge - even in the case of a short conflict.
 Using the same "mechanical soldiers" provides many advantages.

 Firstly, it obviously reduces the expected loss of personnel.
 Secondly, the non-living force has a much greater stability and "maintainability" than the living.
 Third, cars do not know fear.
 Fourth, they can partly compensate for the lack of recruits.
 Finally, automata have a number of other options, about which below.

 Nevertheless, fighting robots have long been something from the realm of fantasy - due to the state of hardware and software.
 While the actions of the robots were limited to a set of hard programs, even just autonomous movement in a heterogeneous terrestrial environment proved impossible.
 Similarly, classic (“Neumann”) computers were unable to provide effective pattern recognition.